top of page

 Cana F. McGhee (Harvard University)

-Attendees will reflect on and discuss reading selections on mushrooms in light of foregoing sessions.
+Attendees will reflect on and discuss two reading selections (see "Documents" page to download the readings):

 17:00 || Session 3: Media and Materiality + Closing Ceremonies